run Documentation

 Built-in MCP tools

-Alongside your Runfile functions, two helpers are always available:
+Alongside your Runfile functions, three helpers are always available:

 Output files and truncation